 6. Ask questions

-This is also a great way to incorporate consent into your dirty-talk lingo, says intimacy educator Stella Harris, author of Tongue Tied: Untangling Communication in Sex, Kink, and Relationships.
+This type of dirty talk is also a great way to incorporate consent into your dirty-talk lingo, says intimacy educator Stella Harris, author of Tongue Tied: Untangling Communication in Sex, Kink, and Relationships.
 Ask things like “Do you like that?”
 “How does that feel?”
 “Do you want some more?” ”Do you want me to use my mouth on you?”“Do you want me to X, Y or Z?"

 Don’t worry about sounding silly.
+Ideally, sex is fun and fulfilling, and acknowledging phrasing that didn’t quite land or titillate as it was intended is one way to take some pressure off and keep things light.
 “It’s not only okay if there’s laughter during sex, it’s great," says Harris.
 "Sex should be playful.
 I encourage people to stop putting pressure on sex and dirty talk and just giggle."

 Loading More Posts...